 Students should apply for financial aid each year beginning October 1 for the following school year.
 At HCC, April 15 is the Priority Deadline date for student aid applications.
 Students who meet the deadline date and qualify may be awarded aid in time to register and purchase books.
 The deadline for submitting an application for a federal student loan for the fall and spring semesters and the spring only semester is March 1 of the prior school year.
 Financial aid applications are accepted after the Priority Deadline; however, financial aid awards may not be available to pay for tuition, fees, and books at the time of registration.
 Students who submit a financial aid application after the Priority Deadline must be prepared to make other arrangements to pay for books, tuitions, and fees.
 The Installment Payment Plan is available through the College Cashier’s Office.
 See also Cost of Attendance and Refund Information above.

 Loans must be repaid.
-Repayment begins after a student completes his/her educational program or once he/she is no longer enrolled at least half-time, whichever occurs first.
+Repayment begins after a student completes his/her/their educational program or once he/she/they is no longer enrolled at least half-time, whichever occurs first.
 The Federal Direct Student Loans (Subsidized and Unsubsidized) are two of the major loan programs.
 HCC also offers the Federal Parent Loan for Undergraduate Students (PLUS).

 A limited amount of money is available as emergency loans to those who need help to pay for tuition, mandatory fees, and textbooks.
 Emergency loans are available on a first-come, first-served basis, and must be repaid within thirty days.
-A student must show financial need to receive an emergency loan and provide proof of his/her ability to repay the loan.
+A student must show financial need to receive an emergency loan and provide proof of his/her/their ability to repay the loan.
 For more information, please contact your financial aid coach.
-Additional information about support for students requesting assistance with basic needs may be found at www.hccs.edu/support-services/counseling/hcc-cares/basic-needs-resources/.
+Additional information about support for students requesting assistance with basic needs, such as food or housing, may be found at www.hccs.edu/support-services/counseling/hcc-cares/basic-needs-resources/.

 College Work-Study Programs